-As the audience of this promotional video, we’re instantly curious why this woman is being told to stop hammering, thus engaging us into the video until we find out why.
-By now, you’re likely understanding just how important the hook is in promotional videos.
+Stop what?
+And why?
+As the audience of this promotional video, we’re instantly curious why this woman is being told to stop hammering, thus engaging us in the video until we find out why.
+You’re likely to understand just how vital the hook is in the best product advertisement examples.
 You might even say we’ve been hammering the point home… Sorry, had to.

-While the video does close with the brand tagline, it might be improved for social media with a more clear call to action, such as shop online or learn more on their website.
+We’re presented with the problem at nine seconds in—ugly nail holes in your wall from hanging pictures.
+Ordinarily, this might be a pretty dull promo message, but MC Hammer delivers it in a lively, memorable fashion.
+While the video does close with the brand tagline, it might be improved for social media with a more straightforward call to action, such as “shop online” or “learn more” on their website.

 Hey, promotional videos are our bread and butter—it’s even in our name!
 We were early pioneers in making promotional video production accessible to small business owners and entrepreneurs.
-It wouldn’t be right if we didn’t show you a couple of examples of the type of work you can do with the Promo Editor.
+It wouldn’t be right if we didn’t show you a couple of examples of the type of video promo you can do with the Promo Editor.

 Take a look!